Berkeley Academy of Music

 Plan B: Quarterly.
 Pay for three months at a time, due at the beginning of each quarter.

-During the summer, lessons are billed on a per-lesson basis or a lesson package may be purchased.
+During the summer, lessons are billed on a per-lesson basis.

 Piano Guild $45